shampletov-no/EPCboot/README.md

 Repeat the building, it succeeds.

-*For using this program on Windows computers you need to place EPCboot.dll and uploader.exe in the same directory.*
+*For using this program on Windows computers you need copy `EPCboot-master/result/Debug` or `EPCboot-master/result/Release` to you target directory and lounch `EPCbootLoader.exe` .*

 Exchange with target device may be tested:
 - create BOOTLOG environment variable,